Your scuba diving certification. Once you get it, you won't regret it. A whole new world has just opened up to you. Welcome to the world of diving!

 As far as age requirements, for PADI you must be 10 or older to take the course.
 Students younger than 15 will receive the PADI Junior Open Water Diver certification.
 It can then be upgraded to PADI Open Water Diver certification upon reaching 15.

-For Naui, you must be 12 or older to take the course.
+For Naui, you also must be 10 or older to take the course.

 That's about it.
 You're good to go.